alexdesousa/alexdesousa.github.io/_posts/2026-05-16-building-planck-introducing-planck.md

 sidecar can be as minimal as a single module or as rich as a full Phoenix application with its own database connection, supervision tree, and tests.

+The sidecar also provides hooks: lifecycle callbacks implemented in the sidecar.

+- `prompt_hook`: declared per-agent; runs before each LLM turn
+- `turn_end_hook`: declared per-agent; runs after each LLM turn
+- `compactor`: runs for all agents automatically; can be overridden per-agent in `TEAM.json`

+Tools extend what an agent can do.
+Hooks extend how it behaves.

 The core library does not change regardless.

 > The sidecar is the extension point.
 The harness is the stable surface.